 Walter K. Durham (Durham and Irvine)

-Walter K. Durham is among the most popular Main Line architects of the 20th century.
-From 1925 on, he formed a partnership with a developer named James Irvine.
+From 1925 on, Durham formed a partnership with a developer named James Irvine.
 Together they were responsible for more than 300 residential homes, many of them based on the Welsh farmhouse style and most of which are considered to be among the grandest homes on the Main Line.

-Cottage Industries had the privilege of building an addition on to one of Durham’s homes In Radnor Township.
-As recognized experts in historical architecture preservation, we were thrilled to have the chance to extend and enhance his legacy of design. (right photo)
+Cottage Industries had the privilege of building an addition on to one of Irvine’s homes in Radnor Township.
+As recognized experts in historical architecture preservation, we were thrilled to have the chance to extend and enhance his legacy. (right photo)

 John Milner leads a firm that is solely dedicated to creating and preserving classic American and European architectural tradition.
 Their work runs from the modern to the historic, from residential to inspirational, institutional, and civic.
 You simply can’t live in Philadelphia without having seen or experienced Milner’s contribution to our city.
 Inspired by history and historical precedent, he is passionate about preserving the legacy of great design.
 His approach to new builds as well as to historic preservation, restoration, conservation, and adaptive reuse always pays careful attention to sensitive environmental issues while respecting the intention of the original design.